MendesTristan/devops-livecoding/README.md

 # devops-livecoding
-# this project is mine
+# this project is min